 According to Admiral, clocking costs motorists more than £800 million annually.
 Paying more for a car than you should is illegal and morally wrong, tricking someone into paying more for their dream car.
 At a time when the UK is in a cost-of-living crisis, tricking motorists into paying more is even more dangerous given the current climate.
 Car clocking can also be hazardous.
 Whenever a car is serviced or worked on, mileage is taken to keep track of any work on a vehicle.
 This is then kept on file and presented to any buyers.
 If mileage is tampered with, servicings and any issues may be missed or misreported, leaving a future buyer in a position where they are unaware of any problems on the car.
 This could result in a potentially catastrophic incident and is another reason mileage clocking should never happen.
 Removing the very measure of when a vehicle has been worked on will leave any future owners driving a car that may have missed MOTs, services, or worse, have significant defects that aren’t reported.

 To summarise, mileage clocking is an illegal practice that can leave owners of tampered cars in danger and cost motorists over £800 million a year.
-Anyone caught selling a vehicle with an altered mileage will face penalties from the Financial Conduct Authority.
+Anyone caught selling a vehicle with an altered mileage will face prosecution.
 If you want to buy a car, always do your due diligence and check the Vehicle Identification Number (VIN) to see if it has been altered.
 Never buy a car without knowing the exact mileage, and make sure the seller declares it before any agreement is made.

 By following these steps, you can avoid being caught out if your car has been clocked and you don’t even realise it.